OU-WebCMS/views_url_alias/README.txt

 you can apply operations to a specific section of your website based on a URL alias.

-Currently, only node aliases are supported.
+All content entities aliases are supported.

 INSTALLATION
 ------------

-1. Copy/upload the view_url_alias_node.module to the modules directory
+1. Copy/upload the view_url_alias.module to the modules directory
    of your Drupal installation.

-2. Enable the 'Views URL alias {type}' module in 'Modules'. (admin/modules)
+2. Enable the 'Views URL alia' module in 'Modules'. (admin/modules)

 3. Create or view and select 'URL alias' for the field or filter